WATTS 263A REGULATOR ADJUSTMENT AND MAINTENANCE

 PROTECT FROM FREEZING!

-- Sediment, gravel, scale buildup or even organic material can get caught in the valve mechanism and cause the regulator to become inoperative, bleeding by the excessive pressure a water source might have.
+• Sediment, gravel, scale buildup or even organic material can get caught in the valve mechanism and cause the regulator to become inoperative, bleeding by the excessive pressure a water source might have.
 If this happens, a quick full flush on the ground may rid the regulator of the material.
 If not, then disassembly of the unit will be necessary.
 Check and clean all parts, then reassemble.
-If a part has failed, repair kits are available to rebuild the regulator.
+If a part has failed, rebuild kits are available to rebuild the regulator

-A regulator is just a valve that automatically opens and closes by way of a diaphragm, needle valve and valve seat.
+- A regulator is just a valve that automatically opens and closes by way of a diaphragm, needle valve and valve seat.
 If the valve cannot close for any reason, it will not be able to hold the pressure.
 Various things can get in the way of it closing, such as, organic material, gravel, grit, or more often, mineral deposits (scale) around the perimeter of the valve seat.
 The nice thing about the watts valve is that you can take it apart for maintenance, rebuilding or repairing.
+We stock every part of this unit, so even if it has a wear issue, it is repairable and does not need to be tossed as so many products in our disposable society.